 Apprenticeship Program Partners

-The Manufacturing Intermediary Apprenticeship Program (MIAP) holds a nationally recognized credential, signifying that we work with the best partners to ensure both apprentices and the companies involved receive a valuable experience.
+The Manufacturers Intermediary Apprenticeship Program (MIAP) holds a nationally recognized credential, signifying that we work with the best partners to ensure both apprentices and the companies involved receive a valuable experience.

 Our partners help strengthen the manufacturing workforce by providing on-the-job training, traditional classroom learning, and related technical instruction.
 Skill development is crucial in our industry, and our partners don’t disappoint.
 These organizations also make it easy for apprentices and businesses to participate in our program by offering low-cost, or even free, options.